TarunTheo13/CV/README.md

 **Mantrabhumi Software Project** (October 2021 - Present)

-- Pair programming with senior developer, developing a web framework to build applications, e.g. a website to collate a virtual songbook.
+- Voluntary pair programming with senior developer, developing a web framework to build applications, e.g. a website to collate a virtual songbook.
 - Learning about actor frameworks and expanding use of JavaScript.

+**Holistic Bhakti Podcast** (November 2020 - Present)

+- Arranging speakers, chairing sessions and organising digital promotions.

 **Goodwood Festival of Speed** (July 2018)